Books:Nonfiction:Infections and Inequalities, The Great Influenza:

 Theater: New plays, old plays, new twists and circus.
-I recently
+Last summer I

-saw the graduation performances from the National Circus School in
+stumbled across the graduate performances from the National Circus

-Montreal.
-If I was crazier and less afraid of heights, I'd tryout.
+School in Montreal.
+If I was crazier and less afraid of heights,

-Olivier's Lear is something I could watch again and again.
-I will
+I'd tryout.
+Olivier's Lear is something I could watch again and

-always try to see productions of: Three Sisters, Uncle Vanya,
+again.
+I will always try to see productions of: Three Sisters,

-Richard III, Henry V, Cymbeline,The Skin of Our Teeth, Fool for
+Uncle Vanya, Richard III, Henry V, Cymbeline,The Skin of Our Teeth,

-Love, Lie of the Mind, Cowboy Mouth (okay anything by Mr. Sheppard)
+Fool for Love, Lie of the Mind, Cowboy Mouth (okay anything by Mr.

 Food: Yet to meet a cuisine in which I couldn't find something I